 The micro B USB connector on the Argon is soldered on the PCB with large surface pads as well as couple of through hole anchor points.
 Despite this reinforcement, it is very easy to rip out the connector if too much stress is put on in the vertical direction.

-The u.FL antenna connector is a very fragile piece of hardware ( and is fancy too with all the gold plating).
-The connector was not designed to be constantly plugged and unplugged.
-Care must be taken not to put stress on it at any time (yes, swinging the Argon by the antenna is a very bad idea, this is not your cat).
-The antenna pin is also the most static sensitive and you can destroy the radio with improper handling.
-If you are feeling adventurous, we highly recommend putting a tiny dab of glue (epoxy, rubber cement, liquid tape or hot glue) on the connector to securely hold the plug in place.
+The U.FL antenna connector is not designed to be constantly plugged and unplugged.
+The antenna pin is static sensitive and you can destroy the radio with improper handling.
+A tiny dab of glue (epoxy, rubber cement, liquid tape or hot glue) on the connector can be used to securely hold the plug in place.

 The 10 pin SWD connector provides an easy in-system debugging access to the device.
 The pins on the connector can easily be damaged if the mating connector cable is inserted improperly.
-If you are trying to debug the device, you probably are not in a good mood to begin with.
+If you are trying to debug the device, you probably are already not in a good mood.
 The last thing you want is to render the connector useless.
-Be nice, and be gentle on the connector.
+Be nice and be gentle with the connector.
 Good luck with the debugging!